tiffpereira/BacardiLaunch-Queries/README.md

 This involved analyzing Iowa liquor sales data to uncover insights and opportunities for a new Bacardi product, to grow its market share and have a successful launch.
 The analysis was conducted using SQL, focusing on sales trends, category and product performance, and market share.
 The data from the SQL queries where visualized using Excel.

 ### Data Source
-The data was sourced from [source name/link], which contains detailed transactional data on liquor sales in Iowa.
+The data was sourced from [pgAdmin](https://analyticsga-euwest1.generalassemb.ly/login?next=%2F), which contains detailed transactional data on liquor sales in Iowa.

 ## Key Objectives
 - Identify the top-performing vendors based on total sales.